kartonfarkas/api_docs/source/suite/contacts/combined_segment_update.rst

    * - 400
      - 13002
      - Invalid JSON input.
-     - Signs one or more mistakes in the syntax of the request or an existing combined segment name.
+     - Signs one or more mistakes in the syntax of the request or an invalid segment ID.